Rachel Bloom: Personal life

 In 2015, Bloom married her boyfriend of six years, writer, actor, producer and director Dan Gregor.
 Her cousin, a rabbi, performed the ceremony.
-They have a daughter, born in 2020.
+They have a daughter, born in March 2020.

 Bloom has a history of mental illness, having been diagnosed with depression, anxiety, and OCD, about which she has candidly spoken.

-Bloom's character in Crazy Ex-Girlfriend has borderline personality disorder, and the show addresses these issues.
+On April 25, 2016, Bloom received the Visionary Award from the East West Players at their annual gala.
+The award seeks to honor "individuals who have raised the visibility of the Asian Pacific American (APA) community through their craft”; her show Crazy Ex-Girlfriend was lauded for its decision to cast an Asian-American male in a trope- and stereotype-subverting lead role.